 CYNTHIA ROBLEDO LUIGGI, Professor, Ph.D.
 (1981), University of Florida.
-Synthesis of oligopeptides containing aromatic amino acids; study of small molecule-nucleic acid interactions; synthesis of amino acid peptides analogs.
+Synthesis of oligopeptides containing one or more aromatic amino acids; study of small molecule-nucleic acid interactions; synthesis of oligopeptides with unusual amino acids, symthesis of oligopeptides analogs.

 LOLITA RODRIGUEZ, Associate Professor, M.S.
 (1985), University of Puerto Rico-Mayagüez Campus.
 In vitro evaluation of decoctions from plants of reputed ethnopharmaceutical activity to treat kidney stones disease.
-The project includes measurements of free and complex Ca^{+2} in solution, dissolution of calcium oxalate or calcium phosphate by plant decoctions, and inhibition of crystal or stone growth by plant extracts.
+The project includes measurements of free and complex Ca+2 in solution, dissolution of calcium oxalate or calcium phosphate by plant decoctions, and inhibition of crystal or stone growth by plant extracts.